Google vs Google Chrome

-Let’s be real, if you’ve ever stared at your phone’s app list and wondered why you have both “Google” and “Chrome” eating up your space?
-Google is a global technology company and a search engine whearas Chrome is a browsing app developed by Google to access the internet.
-In a nutshell, Chrome is used to access the Google.
+Let’s be real, if you’ve ever stared at your phone’s app list and wondered why you have both “Google” and “Chrome” eating up your space, you’re not alone.
+Google is a global technology company and a search engine, whereas Chrome is a browsing app developed by Google to access the internet.
+In a nutshell, Chrome is used to access Google.

 Let’s figure out the key differences between Google and Google Chrome and how they work.